How to braise beef in stout for melt-in-your mouth tender meat.

 Notes

-*If you choose cross cut beef shanks consider cooking them osso buco style as shown in the pictures accompanying this recipe.
-The bone marrow flavors the braising liquid during cooking.
-You can always portion the meat once cooked and remove the bones.
+*The advantage of braising osso bucco beef shanks whole is that the bone marrow flavors the braising liquid during cooking.
+You can always portion the meat once cooked and remove the bones if you wish.

 **Other suitable beer styles for this dish are porters and brown ales.